adrianleung5/Premier-League-Legends-quiz/README.md

 # Portfolio Project 2 - Premier League Quiz

 The Premier League Quiz is a sports quiz site that aimed at football fans to test their knowledge and bring back memories of past football folklore.
-This Quiz will have 8 multiple choice question with a 75 second timer and leaderboard so you can compete with friends and family about your score.
+This Quiz will have 8 multiple choice question with a 75 second timer.

 ![Responsive](assets/images/responsive.png "Responsive")